 Advisors at Large

 Myron Steeves

-Steeves is an active member of the nonprofit committees of both the California Bar Association and the American Bar Association.
+Steeves is an active member of the nonprofit committees of both the California Lawyers Association and the American Bar Association (ABA), and chairs the ABA’s Religious Organizations Subcommittee.
 He frequently speaks on a wide array of issues involving Christianity and the law, including the integration of faith and law, legal careers as tools for Christian ministry, law and public policy, and law and theology

-He earned his law degree from Georgetown University School of Law and his undergraduate degree from Biola University.
+He earned his law degree from Georgetown University Law Center and his undergraduate degree from Biola University.

+Advisors at Large